-Greg Lansing is in his fifth season as the head basketball coach at Indiana State.
+Greg Lansing is in his seventh season as the head basketball coach at Indiana State.
 He previously spent eight seasons with the program as an assistant coach, including three as associate head coach.

-Lansing (South Dakota, 1990) is 79-55 (.590) in four seasons as the helm of the Sycamore basketball program.
-He owns a mark of 41-31 in MVC games, including a 27-9 record at home.
-During his career, he is 43-12 in all home games and 13-9 in neutral court contests with 23 road victories to his credit and is 28-13 in games decided by five points or less.
-Lansing is 7-3 in the MVC Tournament, with three of those victories coming as the lower seeded team.
-Indiana State’s game at Iowa in the NIT was Lansing’s 100th as Indiana State head coach.
-His 79 career victories rank seventh on ISU’s all-time win list.
+Lansing (South Dakota, 1990) is 109-88 (.553) at the helm of the Sycamore basketball program.
+He owns a mark of 60-48 in MVC games, including a 41-13 record at home.
+During his career, he is 63-22 in all home games with 30 road victories to his credit and is 34-19 in games decided by five points or less.
+Lansing is 8-5 in the MVC Tournament, with four of those victories coming as the lower seeded team.
+Indiana State’s game at Iowa in the 2014 NIT was Lansing’s 100th as Indiana State head coach.
+His 109 career victories rank sixth on ISU’s all-time win list.

 He is the second head coach to lead the Sycamores to the NCAA Tournament in their rookie campaign in the history of the program, with the other being Bill Hodges leading ISU to a 33-1 record and a Final Four appearance in the 1979 NCAA Tournament.
 Lansing was just the 14th rookie head coach in the history of the MVC to lead his team to 20 victories during their debut season.

 In 2012-13, Indiana State finished 18-15 and advanced to the semifinals of the MVC Tournament on the strength of a 51-50 victory over Evansville.
 In 2013-14, the Sycamores finished with a 23-11 mark and reached the second MVC Tournament Championship game in four seasons under Lansing.
-The Sycamores have played in the National Invitation Tournament (NIT) in each of the last two years, reaching the postseason for the fifth consecutive season, including each year with Lansing at the helm.
+The Sycamores played in the National Invitation Tournament (NIT) in 2013 & 2014 and reached the postseason five consecutive seasons, including in each of the first four years with Lansing at the helm.

-Last season, the Sycamores finished in the Top 5 nationally for most true road victories with nine.
-Indiana State also notched a victory over nationally-ranked Notre Dame, giving the program at least one victory over a nationally-ranked opponent in each of Lansing's four seasons as head coach.
+In 2013-14, the Sycamores finished in the Top 5 nationally for most true road victories with nine.
+Included in that total was a road victory over nationally-ranked Notre Dame, giving the program at least one victory over a nationally-ranked opponent in each of Lansing’s first four seasons as head coach.

 Khristian Smith earned his second consecutive nod on the MVC All-Bench Team and was selected as the league’s Sixth Man Of The Year.
 Manny Arop added an honorable mention all-conference selection while Justin Gant and Lucas Eitel were each named to the MVC Scholar-Athlete Team.